Dental Implant Restoration in West Chester, OH

 Once the implant has anchored to your jaw bone, our West Chester dentist custom fabricates a dental prosthesis that looks and feels completely natural.
 With your new dental implant, you can expect to recover your eating and bite functions—you can eat your favorite foods without any issue!

 Many patients worry about feeling significant pain or discomfort during the dental implant process.
 Dr. Koch will numb the area first so that you won’t feel anything other than pressure.
-This is the same type of sedation you may experience during a filling.
+This is the same type of sensation you may experience during a filling.

 Some patients may express discomfort or mild pain following the procedure, once the anesthesia wears off.
 We recommend over-the-counter pain relievers to combat the discomfort; if the pain is too severe, we can prescribe a pain reliever.